 Known risk factors that may mean you need intravenous antibiotics during labour include:

 - you have previously given birth to a baby with a strep B infection

 - strep B is found in your urine during tests carried out for other purposes

 - strep B is found during vaginal and rectal swabs carried out for other purposes

 - you have a fever during labour

 - you go into labour prematurely (before 37 weeks of pregnancy)

-If you baby develops symptoms of a strep B infection after they're born, they will have tests to confirm the diagnosis and will be given intravenous antibiotics as soon as possible.
+If your baby develops symptoms of a strep B infection after they're born, they will have tests to confirm the diagnosis and will be given intravenous antibiotics as soon as possible.

-Most babies who become infected can be treated successfully and will make a full recovery, although there is chance they could die as a result of complications such as meningitis and some babies who survive after left with permanent problems such as hearing loss, vision loss, and problems with memory and concentration.
+Most babies who become infected can be treated successfully and will make a full recovery, although there is chance they could die as a result of complications such as meningitis.
+Some babies who survive are left with permanent problems, such as hearing loss, vision loss, and problems with memory and concentration.